pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

 },
 ```

-Note how we provide AWS with information about how to select resources (the `selections` property) eligible for backup based on the tags that a resource is assigned.
-In this case, the tag key is `BackupType` and the value is `MONTHLY`.
-This tag is optional, of course.
-You can enforce required tags too, which is a nice segue to our next topic.

 ## Tagging Policies

+Similar to backup policies, [tag policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_tag-policies.html) are also not required to create member accounts in an OU.
+But it's a good idea to define one.
 In keeping with our general theme here, we’ll encapsulate our tagging policy with yet another component resource so that we can easily include future org units.
 Similar to the backup policy syntax, the tag policy syntax uses JSON with some special placeholder variables.

 Let’s take a look at the consumer point-of-view for this component.
 We want users of this component to pass in a list of allowed cost centers for a certain org unit.
 Say, if a team wants to have multiple org units and therefore different cost centers for each of them, this model allows those teams to use the `TagPolicies` component for each org unit separately and assign the allowed cost center values accordingly.